 Video games have a unique place in storytelling.
 They allow a type of interactivity that movies and literature cannot provide.
 I recently subscribed to Apple Arcade and discovered the game, A Fold Apart.
-The game follows two people in a relationship who are separated.
-One character moved to the big city for work; the other stayed.
-The game explores how they dealt with the impact distance has on their relationship.
-The game is played using paper as a storytelling instrument: You fold the screen in an origami fashion to connect paths and bridges in order to move the story forward.
-The story is told through streams of text messages and thoughts that express the lover’s emotions.
-It also shows how miscommunications happen when the lovers are limited to text messages.
+The game follows two people in a relationship who are separated by distance due to work.
+One character moved to the big city for work; the other remained in the town where they met.
+The game explores how the couple deals with the impact long distance has on their relationship.
+The game is played using paper as a storytelling instrument: You fold the screen in an origami fashion to connect paths and bridges in order to move the characters forward in their story.
+The story is told through streams of text messages and thoughts that express the couple emotions.
+It also shows how miscommunications happen when the couple are limited to text messages.
 The stories told in A Fold Apart gave me an unexpected insight and ‘unfolded’ the ambience of the Human Resources profession.

-A Fold Apart is a very well-made and fairly short video game, played for about two hours depending on how long it takes you to solve the puzzles.
+A Fold Apart is a very well-made, though fairly short video game, with a play time of about two hours.
 New origami features are introduced as you progress in the game, starting with only being able to fold the page horizontally and vertically and then eventually diagonally as well as rotating the page.